rademacher-p/stats-learn/Documentation/Journals/app_notes.md

 - Use smaller discrete spaces?
 Or use continuous space and **discretization**?

-- Need better NN architectures to *ensure* overfitting!!
+- Need better NN architectures and optimizers to *ensure* overfitting!!

-- *Hard functions for pop learners to learn*
+- *Harder functions and data volumes for pop learners to learn*
   - Random discrete functions
   - Discontinuous funcs vs MLP (UAT only for continuous).
 Fractals?

+---
 - Equate degrees-of-freedom for fair comparison?
 For regression: prior or mean?
   - Related to computation -> not really in scope of my analysis